Mourad-Azouga/alx-higher_level_programming/0x10-python-network_0/README.md

 	->-b or --cookie
 	.What is the curl option to save the body of the resulting response to a file?
 	->-o or --output
+	.curl -sI is a silent HEAD request to retrieve the headers of a resource without the actual content.
+	.curl -sX is used for sending silent requests with a custom HTTP method.